-The newborn phase is a toughie, made all the more difficult when your little one wants to nap on you and you alone.
+The newborn phase is a toughie, made all the more difficult when your baby won’t sleep in their bassinet but wants to nap on you.
 Learn how to get a newborn to sleep in a bassinet, instead of behind held in your arms, right here.

-If you’re reading this one-handed while your little one is curled up, snoring softly on your chest, but you’re desperate to get up to take a pee/relieve your crooked neck/feed your growling stomach or actually lie right down and properly rest… you’re in the right place: you need to know how to get your newborn to sleep in her bassinet.
+If you’re reading this one-handed while your newborn is curled up, snoring softly on your chest, but you’re desperate to get up to take a pee/relieve your crooked neck/feed your growling stomach or actually lie right down and properly rest… you’re in the right place…

 These are moments to cherish, of course, and cherish them you do.
 But oh, wouldn’t it be just wonderful if your little angel would just take a nap in that beautiful bassinet you spent so long choosing?!
 Just occasionally?